 Public Opinion on Coronavirus and The Vote: Navigator Update

-Majorities of both Biden and Trump voters say it is more important to count every single vote in the presidential election than to immediately announce the results; Americans are pessimistic about the direction of the country today and feel things have gotten worse since five years ago; The pandemic trumps the economy as the most important election issue for voters.
+With election season nearing an ending, both Biden and Trump voters say it is more important to count every vote in the presidential election than to quickly announce the results.
+Americans are pessimistic about the direction of the country today, and the pandemic trumps the economy as the most important election issue for voters.

 Welcome to NAVIGATOR – a project designed to better understand the American public’s views on issues of the day and help advocates, elected officials, and other interested parties understand the language, imagery, and messaging needed to make and win key policy arguments.